 Table Topics are designed to help us when we face situations where we have to persuade people with word power.
-And it is a fact that, whether dealing with family or friends, colleagues or customers, the rewards in life go to those who can do so clearly, concisely and convincingly.
+And it is a fact that, whether dealing with colleagues or customers, the rewards in life go to those who can do so clearly, concisely and convincingly.